BurntCaramel/datadown-preview/README.md

 # Datadown Preview

-- Preview datadown documents
+- Work with numbers, text, and lists
+- Render SVG and HTML
-- Create components and templates
+- Export components and templates
+- Free documentation: you wrote Markdown!
-- Easily write inline unit tests
+- Write inline unit-tests easily